 The minimum required mark to pass the exam is 40/100.
 Passing the bar exam will make you eligible for an advocate sanad.

 Only those completing their LLB after the academic year of 2008-09 will have to appear for the All India Bar Exam to obtain an advocate sanad.
 Others may apply for an advocate sanad with the Bar Council of India.

 - Those who clear their LLB degree before the academic year of 2009-10 do not have to clear the All India Bar Exam to acquire an advocate sanad.
 Others, however, have to clear the exam to be eligible for an advocate sanad.

 - The advocate sanad must be renewed every five years.
 This decision was taken in light of an upsurge of people misrepresenting themselves as advocates in the Madras High Court.

 - To ensure that those who are presenting themselves as advocates are authentic, the Bar Council of India argued in front of the Supreme Court in 2015 to uphold the Bar Council Rules that required a renewal of the advocate sanad every five years.

-- The advocate sanad can be surrendered by contacting the Bar Council if the advocate wishes to stop practicing as an advocate.
+- The advocate sanad can be surrendered by contacting the Bar Council if the advocate wishes to stop practising as an advocate.
 However, this can be reverted by contacting them once again if the circumstances change.

-- Advocates who are planning to take a break from actively practicing usually do not surrender their advocate sanad as it would be easier to renew their advocate sanad than to revoke its surrender.
+- Advocates who are planning to take a break from actively practising usually do not surrender their advocate sanad as it would be easier to renew their advocate sanad than to revoke its surrender.

 To get the best legal representation possible, it is important to contact a lawyer with the proper qualifications and one who is well-versed in the field in which you require assistance.